platform-mesh/platform-mesh-operator/README.md

       key2: value2
 ```

-Those values are passed 1-1 to the `platform-mesh-operator-components` chart, deployed by the "Deployment" subroutine.
+Those values are passed 1-1 to the chart deployed by the "Deployment" subroutine.

 ### Profile Configuration